cloudflare/cloudflare-docs/content/reference-architecture/diagrams/content-delivery/optimizing-image-delivery-with-cloudflare-image-resizing-and-r2.md

 You can easily convert and resize images by requesting them through a specifically-formatted URL.
 This section explains the URL structure for image transformation, referring back to the diagram and detailing each URL component:

-- **Part 1** - Your specific domain name on Cloudflare, this is the Zone you onboarded to Cloudflare and where your website or images are served from. e.g. https://www.mywebsite.com/
+- **Part 1** - Your specific domain name on Cloudflare, this is the Zone you on-boarded to Cloudflare and where your website or images are served from. e.g. https://www.mywebsite.com/
 - **Part 2** - A fixed prefix that identifies this is a special path handled by Cloudflare’s built-in Worker.
 - **Part 3** - A comma-separated list of options for the image, such as width=80,quality=75
 - **Part 4** - Absolute path on the origin server.
 For example: /uploads/image.jpg